 A really common mistake that I see drop shippers make is that they’ll get really impatient, and they’ll add a handful of products to their store, and then start running tests.
 Again, creating trust is very important when you’re converting sales, and quite honestly, a store with only a handful of products does not look very trustworthy at all.
 Now, some customers won’t bother flicking through your store.
 Instead, they’ll just by immediately on the product page, but some customers are going to go through your store to check out and see if it’s legitimate.

 If they only see a few products, it makes you look unprofessional, and it almost makes it look like your store’s still in development.
 Now, you don’t have to add 20 exactly.
 It isn’t a magical number.
 It’s just a good number to aim for.
 So don’t jump ahead.
 Add plenty of products to your store to that you will increase the trust between you and potential customers so that they’re more likely to click that add to cart button.

-Nine, have either a credit card or money set aside to pay for the items that customers buy.
+9. Have either a credit card or money set aside to pay for the items that customers buy.